HAL 9000: Concept and creation

 HAL's point of view shots were created with a Cinerama Fairchild-Curtis wide-angle lens with a 160° angle of view.
 This lens is about 8 in in diameter, while HAL's on set prop eye lens is about 3 in in diameter.
-Stanley Kubrick chose to use the large Fairchild-Curtis lens to shoot the HAL 9000 POV shots because he needed a wide-angle fisheye lens that would fit onto his shooting camera, and this was the only lens at the time that would work.
+Stanley Kubrick chose to use the large Fairchild-Curtis lens to shoot the HAL 9000 POV shots because he needed a wide-angle fisheye lens that would fit onto his shooting camera, and this was the only such lens at the time.
 The Fairchild-Curtis lens has a focal length of 0.9 in with a maximum aperture of f/2.0 and a weight of approximately 30 lb; it was originally designed by Felix Bednarz with a maximum aperture of f/2.2 for the first Cinerama 360 film, Journey to the Stars, shown at the 1962 Seattle World's Fair.
 Bednarz adapted the lens design from an earlier lens he had designed for military training to simulate human peripheral vision coverage.
 The lens was later recomputed for the second Cinerama 360 film To the Moon and Beyond, which had a slightly different film format.
 To the Moon and Beyond was produced by Graphic Films and shown at the 1964/1965 New York World's Fair, where Kubrick watched it; afterwards, he was so impressed that he hired the same creative team from Graphic Films (consisting of Douglas Trumbull, Lester Novros, and Con Pederson) to work on 2001.

 A HAL 9000 face plate, without lens (not the same as the hero face plates seen in the film), was discovered in a junk shop in Paddington, London, in the early 1970s by Chris Randall.
 This was found along with the key to HAL's Brain Room.
 Both items were purchased for ten shillings (£0.50).
 Research revealed that the original lens was a Fisheye Nikkor 8 mm f/8.
 The collection was sold at a Christie's auction in 2010 for £17,500 to film director Peter Jackson.

 Origin of name

-HAL's name, according to writer Arthur C. Clarke, is derived from Heuristically programmed ALgorithmic computer.
-After the film was released, fans noticed HAL was a one-letter shift from the name IBM and there has been much speculation since then that this was a dig at the large computer company, something that has been denied by both Clarke and 2001 director Stanley Kubrick.
-Clarke addressed the issue in his book The Lost Worlds of 2001:
+HAL's name, according to Clarke, is derived from Heuristically programmed ALgorithmic computer.
+After the film was released, fans noticed HAL was a one-letter shift from the name IBM and there has been much speculation since then that this was a dig at the large computer company, something that both Clarke and Kubrick denied.
+Clarke addressed the issue in The Lost Worlds of 2001: